Local Community Projects Fund

 Follow the link at the bottom of this page to be taken to an online application form.
 After successful submission, you will receive an email with the details of your application.
 If you don't receive an email it is likely that somthing has gone wrong.
 Please contact Greggs Foundation on 0191 2127626 and we can help you.

 To make any significant changes to the application after submission, please email firstname.lastname@example.org You can expect a decision within 8 weeks of the deadline date.
 Greggs Foundation is highly over-subscribed and reserves the right to close the application window if we've received more good quality applications than we are able to fund.
 We will notify you here if we are unable to accept applications.

-Round 2 is now closed and results will be announced no later than 28th August 2016.
+Round 3 is now closed with results being announced no later than 25th November 2016.